Getting ready to teach your child to ride a bike

-If you’re not sure if your child is ready to learn to ride a bike, do our quiz first.
+If you’re unsure whether your child is ready, try our quiz to see if they’re ready to learn to ride a bike.

-Here are our top tips for getting ready for that first session.
+Here are our top tips to help you prepare for a smooth, fun first teaching session.

 Cycle Sprog is a reader-supported website.
 When you buy through links on this page we may earn an affiliate commission.